mondwan/py-IEMS5722_hw4_server_side_translator/README.md

 coverage will give errors when `nosetests` is run on an empty project - basically saying that there is no data.

-Documenting your project
+Documentation
 ------------------------

 Documentation is created via the [Sphinx](https://pypi.python.org/pypi/Sphinx) package.
 The docs live in the `docs` folder and use [RestructuredText](http://docutils.sourceforge.net/rst.html).

 All doc files should use the `.rst` extension.

-To generate html docs from your ReST source files
+To generate html docs

 	cd docs
 	make html